fruityfruit/DebtCalculator/README.md

 ### Automatic testing with Travis

-Our behavioral and backend unit tests are run automatically on each commit by Travis.
+Our frontend and backend unit tests are run automatically on each commit by Travis.

 ## Deploying our project